thycotic/privmanapi-docs/index.md

 The Privilege Manager Application Programming Interface packages are installed through the main Privilege Manager console.
 Navigate to __Admin | Setup__ and follow the steps as documented under [Upgrades](https://docs.thycotic.com/privman/10.8.0/install/upgrades/index.md)

+>**Note**: Cloud instances have the API installed by default, just like other features, such as foreign system connectors etc.

 ## Accessing the API

 To access the Privilege Manager API,